CSHS-CWRA/RavenPy/docs/configuration.md

 num
 ```

 Such symbolic model configuration is absolutely essential for model calibration, where the calibration algorithm needs to modify parameters repeatedly.
+The pre-packaged emulators made available in ravenpy are already setup to perform calibration using a symbolic model configuration.